The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth: Results

 Heavy seeds form in our simulation suite beginning at $z \sim 25$ in our \rarepeak region and $z \sim 20 - 24$ in the \NormalOne and \NormalTwo regions.
-In all cases growth is typically vigorous initially (within the first few tens of Myr) before growth stalls due to a combination of feedback and gas starvation.
+In all cases growth is typically vigorous initially (within the first few tens of Myr) before growth stalls.
+In a companion paper \citep{Prole2026}, we show that the sharp cut-off in accretion onto these BHs is caused by accretion feedback from the BH itself, rather than exhausting the accretion supply or from nearby SNe explosions.
+However, a detailed examination of all of their properties is outside of the scope of this introductory paper.

 While the first heavy seeds form earlier in the \rarepeak region, our most massive BHs at $z=15$ reside within the {\sc Normal} regions despite all simulations having the same formation, evolution and feedback implementations.
-In a follow up analysis paper we will discuss and examine in detail the growth trajectories of each of the heavy seed black holes (Prole et al. in prep).
-However, a detailed examination of all of their properties is outside of the scope of this introductory paper.
 In the right hand column of Figure \ref{fig:growth}, we show the total number of black holes, PopII clusters and PopIII stars at $z = 15$ (see Figure \ref{fig:population} for an evolution of the number of objects against redshift).
 The total number of heavy seed black holes at $z = 15$ is 643 (total mass in heavy seed black holes in $\sim2\times 10^7$ \msolarc), the total number of PopII clusters is 75729 (total mass in PopII stars is $\sim10^9$ \msolarc), the total number of PopIII stars is 2126 (total mass in PopIII stars is $\sim6\times 10^4$ \msolarc) and finally the total number of light seed black holes is 14367 (total mass in light seed black holes is $\sim4\times 10^5$ \msolarc).

 The top two panels of Figure \ref{fig:population} show how the total number and mass in each of the \texttt{smartstar} populations evolves over time.
 Note that while the first objects to form in each of the simulations were PopIII stars, due to the time separation between snapshots this is not reflected in the graph, which first picks up these objects after they have transitioned into BHs.
 Following the formation of the first PopIII stars and BHs, the Universe becomes dominated (in mass) by metal-enriched PopII clusters.
 The bottom panel of Figure \ref{fig:population} shows the growth rate (in \msolarc/yr$^{-1}$) of each species.
 The formation rate of PopIII stars begins to flatten as the simulation box becomes more metal enriched.
 PopIII formation is expected to end completely by $z\sim4$ \citep{Wise2011,Johnson2013a,Xu2016a,Sarmento2018}. \\